GerHobbelt/mupdf/docs/Notes/FAQ/Weird, jqscalc.c or jqsrepl.c are boogered or report huge changes in git.md

 ... and build the MSVC Solution once again.

-You should now observee that `jqsc` is used to recompile the original JavaScript sources.
+You should now observe that `jqsc` is used to recompile the original JavaScript sources.

 You should also observe that, while several thousand deleted lines are reported by git for the commit diff of `jqscalc.c`, the same commit diff should also report several *thousand* lines have been *added* at the same time, thus keeping `jqscalc.c` in the same size ballpark as before.